Skip to main content

 Answering these questions with validated analytical methods provides a profound layer of assurance for both you and your clinician.
 It transforms your personalized protocol from a theoretical plan into a verified, reliable therapeutic tool, calibrated to interact with your physiology in the most predictable and effective way possible.

 Understanding this distinction empowers you to have more meaningful conversations with your healthcare provider and your compounding pharmacist.
-It allows you to ask about the specific quality control measures they employ and to inquire about the availability of data for your prescription.
+It allows you to ask about the specific quality control measures they employ and to inquire about the availability of potency testing data for your prescription.
 This knowledge shifts your role from a passive recipient of a medication to an active, informed partner in your own health journey, ensuring that every step you take is on solid, scientific ground.

 Intermediate

 For an individual engaged in a hormonal optimization protocol, the transition from foundational understanding to intermediate knowledge involves appreciating the specific scientific machinery used to guarantee a preparation’s accuracy.
 It is one thing to know that potency testing is important; it is another to understand the sophisticated methods that make this verification possible.

-The laboratory techniques used to confirm the potency of are precise, validated, and based on decades of chemical science.
+The laboratory techniques used to confirm the potency of compounded hormones are precise, validated, and based on decades of chemical science.
 They provide the definitive data that underpins the safety and efficacy of your personalized therapy.
 The primary and most widely accepted method used for this purpose is High-Performance Liquid Chromatography.

 The Workhorse of Potency Testing High Performance Liquid Chromatography

 High-Performance Liquid Chromatography, or HPLC, is the gold standard for determining the potency of compounded hormone preparations.
 This analytical technique is exceptionally effective at separating, identifying, and quantifying the individual components within a mixture.
 Think of it as a highly advanced filtration and detection system.
+The process begins with a small, precisely measured sample of the compounded hormone preparation.
+This sample is dissolved in a solvent to create a liquid solution.

 This solution is then injected into the HPLC instrument, where it is pushed under high pressure through a column packed with a special solid material.
 This packed column is the heart of the separation process.
 As the liquid mixture travels through the column, its various components interact differently with the solid packing material.

 Some components are more attracted to the material and move slower, while others are less attracted and move faster.
 This differential interaction causes the components to separate, exiting the column at different times.
 In the case of a hormone cream, the HPLC would separate the active hormone (e.g. estriol) from the various ingredients that make up the cream base.

 As each separated component exits the column, it passes through a detector.
 The most common type for hormone analysis is an ultraviolet-visible (UV-Vis) spectrophotometer, which shines a beam of light through the sample.
 The detector measures the amount of light absorbed by the component.
-The time it takes for a component to travel through the column and reach the detector is called its “retention time.”
-This retention time is a characteristic signature that helps identify the compound.

 By comparing the retention time of the peak in the sample to the retention time of a known “reference standard” (a pure, certified sample of the hormone), the identity of the hormone is confirmed.
 The amount of light the sample absorbs is proportional to its concentration.
-The instrument’s software measures the size of the resulting peak on a chromatogram and calculates the exact concentration of the hormone in the original sample by comparing it to the peak from the reference standard.

 High-Performance Liquid Chromatography provides definitive, quantitative data on both the identity and the precise concentration of a hormone in a compounded preparation.